-In connection with the Private Company A Amendment, we and the other lender under the credit agreement governing our loan to Private Company A (such credit agreement and related loan documents, the "Private Company A Credit Documents") granted the loan parties a waiver from, among other things, the affirmative covenants under the Private Company A Credit Documents requiring that the loan parties cause certain subsidiaries of the loan parties to provide a guarantee of, and pledge collateral securing, the loan parties' obligations under the Private Company A Credit Agreement.
+In connection with the Private Company A First Amendment, we and the other lender under the Original Private Company A Credit Facility (such credit agreement and related loan documents, the "Private Company A Credit Documents") granted the loan parties a waiver from, among other things, the affirmative covenants under the Private Company A Credit Documents requiring that the loan parties cause certain subsidiaries of the loan parties to provide a guarantee of, and pledge collateral securing, the loan parties' obligations under the Original Private Company A Credit Facility.
 This waiver was limited to a specific majority-owned subsidiary of Private Company A which Mr. Tannenbaum owns a minority 20% equity interest in.